MicrosoftDocs/power-platform/power-platform/developer/unified-experience/faq.md

 [!INCLUDE [cc-beta-prerelease-disclaimer](../../includes/cc-beta-prerelease-disclaimer.md)]

-This FAQ answers common questions about the AI that is used by the generative answers capability in Power Virtual Agents.
+This FAQ answers common questions about regarding the unified developer experience for finance and operations apps.

 ## Licensing, capacity and environment Provisioning